MonashDataFluency/Power_BI/docs/03-plotting.md

 <img src="figures/ch04/filter1.png" width="80%" style="display: block; margin: auto;" />

-Change the filter type to "**Basic Filtering**" Now you have all the years as a scrolling list.
+Change the filter type to **Basic Filtering** Now you have all the years as a scrolling list.
 Select any one year and you can see the data for that particular year.
 For example, if we want to look at this data from year 2010, select 2010 in the filter panel.

 <img src="figures/ch04/filter2.png" width="80%" style="display: block; margin: auto;" />